-Prior to submitting a local accountability plan, districts and open-enrollment charter schools engage in a process of data review and goal setting.
-Districts and open-enrollment charter schools are required to attend a TEA-sponsored introductory webinar as part of the plan development process.
-The webinar consists of 3 short videos and includes time for live questions and answers with the local accountability team.
+Prior to submitting a local accountability plan, districts and open-enrollment charter schools should engage in a process of data review and goal-setting related to student outcomes that includes school board and community involvement.
+Prior to submitting a plan for the first time, districts and open-enrollment charter schools are required to attend TEA-sponsored training.